 You will then be seen by the anaesthetist who will escort you into theatre.
-For more information about the anaesthetic, please visit Patient info: Forms & Downloads “The Anaesthetic”.
+For more information about the anaesthetic, please visit PATIENT INFO: “The Anaesthetic”.

 Once you’re asleep, the operating doctor at our medical abortion clinic will examine you to identify the size and position of your uterus and then perform an internal ultrasound.
 This ultrasound will confirm the size of your pregnancy and allow a comparison to be made with the ultrasound performed immediately after the surgical abortion.

 A speculum is inserted into the vagina so that the doctor can see your cervix.
-Swabs will be taken to check for chlamydia and other bacteria that could possibly increase your risk of developing an infection after the operation.
-For more information, you can visit PATIENT INFO: Forms & Downloads -> “Chlamydia”.
+Swabs will be taken to check for Chlamydia and other bacteria that could possibly increase your risk of developing an infection after the operation.
+For more information, you can visit PATIENT INFO: “Chlamydia”.
 A pap smear can also be performed on request either by yourself or your doctor.
 These routine swabs take a few days to be processed and will allow the doctor to treat any infection discovered.

 You will be monitored throughout the procedure and once it has been completed, you’ll be transferred to your recovery bed for further supervision.
 All patients must stay in recovery for a minimum of one hour after the operation.
-You must be driven home from our medical abortion clinic by your partner or friend, who should then watch over you.
+You must be driven home from our abortion clinic by your partner or friend, who should then watch over you.
 You will not be allowed to drive yourself home, as you will be still drowsy from the anaesthetic, which puts yourself and other drivers at risk.
 We recommend that you do not drive for 24 hours after the surgery.
 Once home, we recommend that you have a light meal and then go directly to bed for a few hours.
-For further after-care information, please visit: PATIENT INFO: Forms & Downloads “After Termination of Pregnancy.”
+For further after-care information about the abortion recovery time, please visit: PATIENT INFO: “After Termination of Pregnancy”.